robertwenquan/nyu-course-assignment/web-search-engine/indexer/design.md

 ### Language??
  * C on EC2
- * Go on EC2
  * Python with MRJob on EMR

 ### Phase Breakdown
  * Phase1: Generating Lexicons
-  * Input: A bunch of NZ or CommonCrawl dataset
+  * Input: A bunch of CommonCrawl dataset
+   * one month of crawl data with 343 files
+   * each with 100 MB gzipped
+   * 343 * 100 = 34 GB
   * Output: Parsed lexicons

   * Format: docID, WordID, Pos, Context

   * Steps
    * Uncompress page chunks
+    * each with around 250 MB ungzipped
+    * 34000 * 250 MB = 85 GB
    * Parse page and generate lexicons

  * Phase2: Sort each index file (each data file has one index file)